r007-73rm1n41/HTML-CSS-JS-WikipediaSearchProject/README.md

 4. Click on a result to be redirected to the corresponding page.

+---

-## 6. Contribution
+6. Contribution

 If you wish to contribute to this project, feel free to:

-Fork the repository.
+1. Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).

-Commit your changes (git commit -m "Description of changes").
+3. Commit your changes (git commit -m "Description of changes").

-Push to the branch (git push origin feature-branch).
+4. Push to the branch (git push origin feature-branch).

-Create a pull request for review.
+5. Create a pull request for review.

+---

-## 7. License
+7. License

 This project is open-source and available under the MIT License.

-Now, you can copy and paste this documentation directly into your `README.md` file or any documentation file for easy reference.